jalkwefrgerged/scratch2/README.md

 Requirement: Scope must be commensurate with risk tier; MRM verifies tier during planning

 MVR summary (paraphrased).
-For ValuationNet v2.7.3.0, MRM began planning with the model classified as High per the Risk Tiering Template and, after completing the review, affirmed that High remains appropriate.
-The report attributes this chiefly to materiality—VN generates valuation and market-risk metrics used across the retained portfolio and enterprise processes, with portfolio duration subject to management/Board limits and monitored by FHFA—and to complexity, given VN’s role as an integrator of term-structure, mortgage-rate, and prepayment components using Monte Carlo/lattice methods with broad upstream/downstream interconnectivity.
-Residual model risk remains High.
-Consistent with that tier, MRM executed a full-scope validation of the integrator model and limited implementation testing to elements changed in this release, and it notes the tier will be revisited if model usages change.
+In planning for ValuationNet v2.7.3.0, MRM verified via the Risk Tiering Template that the model is High tier and, after completing the validation, confirmed the tier remains appropriate; residual model risk also remains High.
+The basis for the High tier is made explicit: on materiality, VN produces enterprise-level valuation and market-risk metrics for the retained portfolio, with duration subject to management/Board limits and FHFA oversight; on complexity, VN operates as a multi-model integrator (term structure, mortgage-rate, prepayment) using Monte Carlo/lattice methods with broad upstream/downstream interconnectivity.
+Consistent with that rating, the validator executed a full-scope review of the integrator model and limited implementation testing to items changed in this release, and noted the tier will be revisited if model usages change.

 Rationale — Meets Expectations.
-The standard requires MRM to verify tier appropriateness during planning and to set scope/rigor that match that tier.
-The MVR does both: it explicitly reconfirms High and ties that rating to clear drivers of materiality and complexity, then applies a High-tier scope (broad domain coverage with targeted implementation testing for deltas).
-Keeping residual risk at High further substantiates the choice.
-One enhancement for future cycles would be to capture a brief “planning challenge” note that spells out what evidence could change the tier, but the requirement as written is satisfied.
+This complies with the Standard: the validator re-verified the risk tier during planning and set/documented scope and rigor commensurate with that tier, linking the High rating to clear drivers of materiality and complexity and applying a matching High-tier scope (broad domain coverage with targeted implementation testing for release deltas).
+Requirement satisfied.
+As a non-rating observation, the report does not include a formal “effective challenge” memo of the tiering rationale; adding a brief planning note on evidence considered and triggers for re-tiering would improve traceability without affecting conformance.

 Requirement: The scope of Full-Scope Initial Validation/Revalidation must cover Section 5.4 areas; for Targeted-Scope, the Lead Validator must determine and document the scope